Sepsis and Nursing Home Lawsuits

 Can Sepsis Be Effectively Treated by a Nursing Home?

-As long as sepsis is diagnosed early only in its progression, it can be effectively treated with antibiotics and fluid replacement.
+If sepsis is diagnosed early only in its progression, it can be effectively treated with antibiotics and fluid replacement.
 If the condition is not promptly diagnosed, however, it can become too advanced for treatment to work.

 How Long Does It Take to Die from Sepsis?